realworldocaml/book/book/gadts/README.md

   'a list -> f:('a -> bool) -> 'a If_not_found.t -> 'a option = <fun>
 ```

-And this almost does what we want:
+And here's how it works.

 ```ocaml env=main
 # flexible_find ~f:(fun x -> x > 10) [1;2;5] Return_none